freerange/mocha/README.md

     $ gem install mocha

-Note: If you are intending to use Mocha with Test::Unit or MiniTest, you should only load Mocha *after* loading the relevant test library...
+Note: If you are intending to use Mocha with Test::Unit or MiniTest, you should only setup Mocha *after* loading the relevant test library...

     require "test/unit"
     require "mocha/setup"

 #### Bundler

-If you're using Bundler, ensure the correct load order by not auto-requiring Mocha in the `Gemfile` and then load it later once you know the test library has been loaded...
+If you're using Bundler, include Mocha in the `Gemfile` and then setup Mocha later once you know the test library has been loaded...

     # Gemfile
-    gem "mocha", :require => false
+    gem "mocha"

     # Elsewhere after Bundler has loaded gems
     require "test/unit"